Emmalu868/Capstone-Project/README.md

 ## Group Members
 - Karthika Ramachandran
-- Shan Lu
+- Shan Lu (Emma)
 - Mohammad Zahur
 - Kainat Ahmed
-- Sujandar
+- Sujandar Mahesan

 ## About the project
 The Personal Finance Management Application is a web-based tool that allows users to manage their personal finance, track transactions, and monitor net worth over time.
 It provides features to add the individual transactions, and produce visualizations of spending breakdowns and income vs. expenses over time.